Benoniy/k8_basics/README.md

       - name: cloud-volume # Name of the volume we want to mount
         mountPath: /data/storage # Internal location that we want to mount the volume to
 ```

+### Persistent Volumes and PVC's:
+* A cluster wide storage unit
+* Relies on NAS (network attached storage)
+* Provisioned by an administrator
+* Its life-cycle is completely separated from the pods that use it
+* A working persistent volume system is made of two parts
+    1. A Persistent volume - The volume itself
+    2. A Persistent volume claim (PVC)
+      * Setup within a Deployment or Pod
+      * Requests access to a Persistent volume